altitude-finance/altitude-frontendweb/src/docs/avalanche/avalanche.md

 During the Distribution phase, rewards from the Avalanche are paid out **daily** over the course of **20 days**.
 Once this period has ended, PWDR will resume minting according to the Epoch schedule to both the Slopes and the Avalanche.

 **NOTE:** Once the 6th and final epoch occurs, the maximum supply of 21,000,000 PWDR will be reached and no further PWDR will be minted.
-The fixed APR model will sunset and PWDR rewards will instead be distributed to all Slopes and the Avalanche via a weighted average.
-The Avalanche (ETH-PWDR LP Pool) will have the highest weight.
+The fixed APR model will sunset and PWDR rewards will instead be distributed directly to the Avalanche.